data-break/.github/profile/README.md

 # Development guideline
 New changes must be initially done in "development" branch.
-If you wish to merge your code into the master branch do so with caution.
+If you wish to merge your code into the master branch do so with caution or with a pull request.

 *Read the SSH setup guide before you start contributing*